AAAI-08: Mobile Robot Competition

 Category 2: Mobility and Manipulation

-Exhibits are sought that demonstrate advanced perception and cognition that significantly advances and/or speeds robot mobility and/or manipulation.
+In this category, exhibits demonstrate advanced perception and cognition that significantly advances and/or speeds robot mobility and/or manipulation.
 The underlying motivation is that current implementations often are too slow to be useful.
 For example, autonomous urban driving at real-world speeds and unprepared settings will demand systems that can quickly recognize traffic patterns, forecast actions and strategize reactions to update driving behavior.
 Another example is manipulation where robot arms and grippers must quickly recognize part shapes, plan motions in the robot's workspace, and configure appropriate grasps.

 Examples include the following: